Babe Ruth's called shot: Eyewitness accounts

 The called shot particularly irked Root.
-He had a fine career, winning over 200 games, but he would be forever remembered as the pitcher who gave up the "called shot", much to his annoyance.
+He won over 200 games during his career, but was often described as the pitcher who gave up the "called shot", much to his annoyance.
 When he was asked to play himself in the 1948 film The Babe Ruth Story, Root turned it down when he learned that Ruth's pointing to center field would be in the film.
-Said Root, "Ruth did not point at the fence before he swung.
+He said "Ruth did not point at the fence before he swung.
 If he had made a gesture like that, well, anybody who knows me knows that Ruth would have ended up on his ass [via a brushback pitch].
 The legend didn't get started until later."

 Root's teammate, catcher Gabby Hartnett, also denied that Ruth called the shot.
-On the other hand, according to baseball historian and author Michael Bryson, it is noted that at that point in the game, Ruth pointed toward the outfield to draw attention to a loose board that was swinging free.
+According to baseball historian and author Michael Bryson, Ruth pointed toward the outfield to draw attention to a loose board that was swinging free.
 Some people may have misinterpreted this as a "called shot", but Cubs personnel knew exactly what he was pointing to, and hammered the board back into place.

-In 1942, during the making of The Pride of the Yankees, Babe Herman (who was at that time a teammate of Ruth with the minor league Hollywood Stars) was on the movie set as a double for both Ruth (who played himself in most scenes) and Gary Cooper (who played Lou Gehrig).
-Herman re-introduced Root and Ruth on set and the following exchange (later recounted by Herman to baseball historian Donald Honig) took place:
+In 1942, during the making of The Pride of the Yankees, Babe Herman, who was at that time a teammate of Ruth with the minor league Hollywood Stars, was on the movie set as a double for both Ruth, who played himself in most scenes, and Gary Cooper, who played Lou Gehrig.
+Herman re-introduced Root and Ruth on set and the following exchange, later recounted by Herman to baseball historian Donald Honig, took place: